LouiseSteward/learn/covid-19-guide-for-community-health-workers/text/01-introduction-to-covid-19.md

 The number of people in a country who die of COVID-19 depends on several things, including the average age of the population, the availability and quality of health care, and how many people have chronic diseases.
 Information from developed countries suggests about 3% of people who are ill with COVID-19 will die even with hospital treatment.
 In poor communities with a weak health service, 5% or more may die.

 Many people with coronavirus infection remain well (they are asymptomatic) and more than 97% will recover.
 Many people with coronavirus infection are therefore not tested and not included in the official totals.
-Therefore, the mortality rate for all people infected with coronavirus (symptomatic plus asymptomatic) is expected to be less than 3%.
+Therefore, the mortality rate for all people infected with coronavirus (symptomatic plus asymptomatic) is expected to be less than&nbsp;3%.
+{:.loosen-10}

 ### 1-15 Can people infected with coronavirus avoid getting ill with COVID-19?